Skip to main content

 2 Q0 DOC321 2 12.01 bm25

-You can download example files here: qrels.test and results.test
+You can click the following links to download example files: qrels.test and results.test

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/eval_trec.yaml